Originally published: 3/1/2021

 But despite the statistics, employees aren’t recognized enough.
-A recent poll2 revealed that 65 percent of employees haven’t received any form of recognition for good work in the last year!
-No wonder that 51 percent of the employees polled said they were unsatisfied with their job.
+A recent poll2 revealed that 65% of employees haven’t received any form of recognition for good work in the last year!
+No wonder that 51% of the employees polled said they were unsatisfied with their job.

 The training opportunity provided by programs such as the IMP is just one of the many great reasons to work at New York Life.
 There’s also company stability, a comprehensive benefits package, and the potential for professional growth for talented employees who want to progress in their careers.
 At New York Life, we appreciate our employees.
 Every day.